 Berkeley's online library supports the curriculum.
 There are many different databases that can be used.
-What is more, there is a library tutorial, as well as online librarians available to assist you.
+Also, there is a library tutorial and online librarians available to assist you.

 The Academic Support Center provides writing and tutoring services for all online students.
 You may contact the Center at any time.